How to Jump Start a Car Using Jumper Cables SafelyUpdated: Feb. 03, 2021

 Disconnect the cables in the reverse order: First remove the negative cable from the car you jumped, then the negative cable from the car with the good battery.
 Then remove the positive cable from the car with the good battery (don’t touch a grounded part of either car with the clamp of the positive cable).
 Finally, remove the positive cable from the car with the weak battery.
 Remember, both engines will be running (with any luck!), so work carefully as you remove cables to avoid belts, fans and other moving parts.

-Tip: If you live in a very cold climate, buy the thickest-gauge cables you can find (the lower the number, the thicker the cable) for when you need them for jump starting a car.
+Pro Tip: If you live in a very cold climate, buy the thickest-gauge cables you can find (the lower the number, the thicker the cable).

 If it’s time to replace your car battery, check out the video below on how to replace a car battery.